F201/ase-website/contributing.md

 # Contributing

-By participating in this project, you agree to abide by the thoughtbot [code of conduct].
+By participating in this project, you agree to abide by ASELab [code of conduct].

 [code of conduct]: https://github.com/F201/ASELab-dashboard/blob/main/CODE_OF_CONDUCT.md